xmacex/xmacex.github.io/README.md

 ## Teaching

-### 2022 to 2025 at Ruhr University Bochum
+### 2022 to 2026 at Ruhr University Bochum

+- Digitale Choreographien
 - Digitale Methoden und kritische Datenforschung
 - Software and the sonic subconsciousness of the digital
-- Programmieren für Medienwissenschaftler*innen
+- Programmieren für Medienwissenschaftler\*innen
 - Nachhaltigkeit und kritische Datenforschung

 ### Summer 2024 at Paderborn University